lfriedl/javaCADE/README.md

 Notes for command line:

 * The project can be built using Java (JDK) versions 11 or higher, and it is configured to compile to bytecode version 11 (so can be run with `java` in that version or higher).
+To make `ant` use a specific JDK, set it in the environment variable JAVA_HOME.
 * Requires [ant](http://ant.apache.org/) version ≥1.8.0.
 * Excludes unit tests by default.
 To include them, run this:
 `ant -Dskip.tests=false`.